tinacms/tina.io/content/docs/advanced/customizing-forms.md

 next: '/docs/advanced/customizing-ui'
 ---

 With Tina, the editors interact with Tina through forms in the sidebar.
-These forms are wired up automatically based on the site's schema, and the query used on each page.
+These forms are wired up automatically based on the site's schema, and the queries used on each page.

 ![tinacms editing gif](/gif/tina-nextjs.gif)